 - Never leave your baby unattended on a dressing table or elevated surface.
 Even a newborn can fall off.
 Always keep one hand on your baby during diapering or changing.
-If changing becomes too difficult because the baby moves too much, change the baby on the floor. - Always keep the rails of the crib up and be sure the slats are no more than 2 3/8" inches apart.
+If changing becomes too difficult because the baby moves too much, change the baby on the floor. - Always keep the rails of the crib up and be sure the slats are no more than 23/8" inches apart.
 The mattress should be the same size as the crib with no space in between that could trap your baby. - Always place your baby on a firm surface, no pillows, stuffed animals, waterbeds, or surfaces that may mold around the baby's face. - The American Academy of Pediatrics recommends placing your infant on their back to sleep to help reduce the risk of Sudden Infant Death Syndrome (SIDS). - Play gently, do not toss or shake your baby.
 This could cause permanent brain damage or even death.
 Always protect your baby's head from any jerking movements.

 - Never prop your baby's bottle when feeding or put your baby to bed with a bottle.
 This could result in choking as well as ear infections and tooth decay.
 Your baby likes to be close to you when feeding, and holding your baby while feeding provides your baby comfort and enhances bonding. - Always check the temperature of the contents of your baby's bottle.
 Microwaving is not recommended as it can create hot spots that can cause serious burning. - Always check the temperature of your baby's bath water.
 It should be lukewarm, never hot.
 Set the water temperature in your home NO higher than 120 F. - Never hold hot liquids while holding your baby and keep them out of baby's reach. - Keep all small objects, items with sharp edges, strings, cords or ties away from your baby.
+If possible, check package for the recommended age before giving a toy to your child.
+Balloons should also be avoided.
 Clean toys frequently.

 - Never tie toys or pacifiers around baby's neck.
 Strings, ribbons, even necklaces can choke a baby.
+Make sure the guard is large enough so that it will not fit into your baby's mouth.
 Clean pacifier frequently with hot soapy water. - Always secure your baby in an approved car seat when traveling in a car. - Infant abduction is a national problem.
 Never leave your baby alone in a car, store, or in your home.
 Do not ever leave your baby in the care of a stranger - even for a minute!
-Avoid birth announcements published in the newspaper or banners or balloons on your mailbox or front door. - Never leave your baby alone with a pet. - Make sure plants are out of your baby's reach.
+Avoid birth announcements published in the newspaper or banners, balloons on your mailbox or front door. - Never leave your baby alone with a pet. - Make sure plants are out of your baby's reach.
 Many of them are poisonous. - Always supervise pre-school age children when they are around the baby. - Do not smoke and do not allow smoking around your baby.
 It increases the risk of ear and lung infections.
 It may also increase the risk of SIDS.